alfondotnet/easy-php-forms/README.md

 To get my hands dirty with PHP and Slim Framework, this setting was explored.
 Comments appreciated.

-This is still on development, with some glitches so beware!.
+There are tons of glitches, and this is **not** maintained so beware!.

 ## To do: